-You're driving down the road when suddenly - BANG!
-You feel the vibration shudder through the car and steering wheel.
+You're driving down the road when suddenly you hear a bang and feel the vibration shudder through the car and steering wheel.
 You've hit a pothole!
-Or, you're peacefully cruising down the highway and something flies toward your car.
-Bam!
-A stone has cracked your windshield.
+Or, you're cruising down the highway, and a stone flies toward your car cracking the windshield.

-Is this enough road disaster for one day?
-Think about the driver who parked in an area that was hit by a summer wildfire.
-Now it's begun to rain -- and a landslide has covered much of his car.
+Or think about the driver who parked in an area that was hit by a summer wildfire.
+Now it's begun to rain, and a landslide has covered much of the vehicle.

-With each of these unfortunate events, who will pay for the damage?
-The answers aren't simple, but it's helpful to know what your insurance company's responsibilities are, what the city or other jurisdiction's responsibilities are, and how the damage will best be repaired.
+With each of these unfortunate events, who pays for the damage?
+The answers aren't simple, but it's helpful to know what your auto insurance company's responsibilities are, what the city or other jurisdiction's obligations are, and who covers the repair bill.

-If you hit a pothole and your wheel and tire are damaged, your car insurance will cover the damage under the collision provision of your policy.
+If you hit a pothole and your wheel and tire are damaged, your car insurance will cover the damage under the collision or all-perils provision of your policy.
 There's a catch, however.
-Remember your insurance policy deductible?
-You will be responsible for paying this portion of repairs, so if you have a $1,000 or $500 deductible and the pothole damage is less than this amount, it makes no sense to file a claim.
-A collision claim for a pothole will also be deemed an ‘at-fault’ claim by your insurance company, so make sure to consider this before filing a claim – it could increase your rates!
+You are responsible for paying the deductible first, so if you have a $1,000 or $500 deductible and the pothole damage is less than this amount, it makes no sense to file a claim.
+A collision claim for a pothole will also be deemed an ‘at-fault’ claim by your insurance company, so make sure to consider that before filing a claim.

 The city where the damage occurred may also pay for pothole damage, provided that local rules are met.
-Toronto has complex rules that determine whether the city will pay for damage resulting from city potholes.
-You can file a claim via the city's website.
-In 2011, a study found that Toronto denied 96 percent of pothole claims.
+For instance, Toronto has complex rules that determine whether the city will pay for damage resulting from potholes.
+You are required to submit a claim within 10 days of the date of the incident.

-By 2018, Toronto's aging infrastructure and recent bouts of severe weather -- possibly influenced by climate change -- have led to potholes becoming a major complaint in the city, with over 20,000 requests for service.
-Toronto drivers made over 4,000 pothole damage claims in 2018 and Toronto paid 55 percent of those.
+Toronto's ageing infrastructure and recent bouts of severe weather – possibly influenced by climate change – have led to potholes becoming a major complaint in the city, with over 20,000 requests for service.
+Toronto drivers made over 4,000 pothole damage claims in 2018, and the city paid 55% of them.

-Will Car Insurance Pay if My Car is Hit By Road Debris?
+Will Car Insurance Pay if Road Debris Hits My Car?

-If your car was parked when it was hit by road debris, the comprehensive portion of your auto policy will pay to repair the damage, less your deductible.
+If your car was parked when it was hit by road debris, the comprehensive portion of your auto policy would pay to repair the damage, less your deductible.
 If you were driving and drove over something in the road, this would be covered by your collision coverage.
-If you are hit by a flying object, this would be covered under the comprehensive portion of your policy.
+If a flying object hits you, it would be covered under the comprehensive portion of your policy.

 Just as with pothole damage, the amount of damage done to your car will determine whether it is worth it for you to file a claim.
-If the damage is less than your deductible or only slightly more, or if you do not want to have an at-fault claim on your record, it’s advisable to pay for repairs yourself.
+If the damage is less than your deductible or only slightly more, or if you do not want to have an at-fault claim on your record, it may be advisable to pay for the repairs yourself.

 Will Insurance Pay if a Landslide Damages My Car?